marcelolago61/finalassignementTDS/README.md

 # Hands-on Lab: Getting Started with GitHub
-Creating a Jupyter Notebook and inserting code and markdown cells
+Creating a Jupyter Notebook, inseting markdown cells and code